-Nutrition Education and Promotion
+Nutrition Education and Promotion.
 ACA aims to teach, encourage, and support healthy eating by students.
 The school will provide nutrition education and engage in nutrition promotion that:

-- is offered at each grade level as part of a sequential, comprehensive, standardsbased program designed to provide students with the knowledge and skills necessary to promote and protect their health; - is integrated with our Art specials and/or elective art classes to promote fruits, vegetables and healthy eating habits; - emphasizes caloric balance between food intake and energy expenditure (physical activity/exercise).
+- is offered at each grade level as part of a sequential, comprehensive, standardsbased program designed to provide students with the knowledge and skills necessary to promote and protect their health; - is part of not only health education classes, but also classroom instruction in subjects such as math, science, language arts, social sciences, and elective subjects; promotes fruits, vegetables, whole grain products, low-fat and fat-free dairy products, healthy food preparation methods, and health-enhancing nutrition practices; - emphasizes caloric balance between food intake and energy expenditure (physical activity/exercise); - links with school meal programs, other school foods, and nutrition-related community services; teaches media literacy with an emphasis on food marketing; and includes training for teachers and other staff.

-Integrating Physical Activity into the Classroom Setting

-For students to receive the nationally recommended amount of daily physical activity (i.e., at least 60 minutes per day) and for students to fully embrace regular physical activity as a personal behavior, students need opportunities for physical activity beyond physical education class.
+Integrating Physical Activity into the Classroom Setting.
+For students to receive the nationally-recommended amount of daily physical activity (i.e., at least 60 minutes per day) and for students to fully embrace regular physical activity as a personal behavior, students need opportunities for physical activity beyond physical education class.
 Toward that end:

-- classroom health education will complement physical education by reinforcing the knowledge and self-management skills needed to maintain a physically active lifestyle and to reduce time spent on sedentary activities, such as watching television; - all physical education class lessons will be designed to meet and/or exceed Arizona State Standards.
+- classroom health education will complement physical education by reinforcing the knowledge and self-management skills needed to maintain a physically-active lifestyle and to reduce time spent on sedentary activities, such as watching television; - all physical education class lessons will be designed to meet and/or exceed Arizona State Standards.
 Lessons will also be designed to help develop physical skills, flexibility, and agility when performing tasks.
 Most importantly, the activities will be designed to encourage participation by all students thus motivating them to exercise. - opportunities for physical activity will be incorporated into other subject lessons; and - classroom teachers will provide short physical activity breaks between lessons or classes, as appropriate. - After school sports will also be offered to all students in grades 6-8.
-Sports available include basketball, volleyball, flag-football, cross country, soccer, softball and cheer. - After school sports clinics will be available for students at low or no cost to students to encourage physical activity.
+Sports available include basketball, volleyball, flag-football, cross country, baseball, soccer, softball and cheer.

-Communications with Parents
+Communications with Parents.
 The district/school will support parents' efforts to provide a healthy diet and daily physical activity for their children.
-The district/school will send home nutrition information, post nutrition tips on school websites, and provide school menus.
-The school should encourage parents to pack healthy lunches and snacks and to refrain from including beverages and foods that do not meet the above nutrition standards for individual foods and beverages.
+The district/school will offer healthy eating seminars for parents, send home nutrition information, post nutrition tips on school websites, and provide school menus.
+Schools should encourage parents to pack healthy lunches and snacks and to refrain from including beverages and foods that do not meet the above nutrition standards for individual foods and beverages.
 The district/school will provide parents a list of foods that meet the district's snack standards and ideas for healthy celebrations/parties, rewards, and fundraising activities.